Woodworking Tools for Beginners and Experts

 Get a feather board if you want smooth cuts.
 Feather boards can be used for almost all types of saws there are.
 You can create your own feather board or buy one.

 You may want to buy a metal detector.
-Wood would not come with hidden treasures but your woodworking tools are precious.
+Wood would not come with hidden treasures but your woodworking hand tools are precious.
 You can lose the smaller ones at times.
 You would also need to find nails and screws when they get misplaced.

 Woodworking Storage Tools